 - Professional advisors

-If you are able to gain the attention of a journalist in a national newspaper, who in turn talks positively about your company in an article, then you are using him as an influencer in much the same way as you would a blogger or a social media influencer.
-There is an added bonus in this situation in that the journalist will most probably write his report for free.
+If you can gain the attention of a journalist in a national newspaper, who in turn talks positively about your company in an article, then you are using him or her as an influencer in much the same way as you would a blogger or a social media influencer.
+There is a bonus in this situation in that the journalist will most probably write his/her report for free.

 Bloggers and content creators often work with industry leaders and thought leaders, and it is not uncommon to see them quoted in blog posts and even used in social media campaigns.
 The line between traditional media and social media is blurring.